kholt-RH/OpenShiftWorkshop/README.md

 Now that we have the resource limits set for our application pods, we can set a minimum and maximum number of pods we want as well as the CPU and memory consumption triggers.
 [details, actions, Add HorizontalPodAutoscaler]
-Today I’m going to set these really low to show how this works, but in reality you’d probably set these at something like 80% or whatever your preferred utilization metric is.
+Today we're going to set these really low to show how this works, but in reality you’d probably set these at something like 80% or whatever your preferred utilization metric is.

 **Autoscaled Application**